The Sovereignty of Calvary

 There are Calvinists (may their tribes increase) who believe in a free proclamation of the Gospel.
 Yet they must be very careful in their manner of presenting the Christ's death on Calvary, for they feel they cannot tell any individual that Christ died for them.

-It was upon Christ's heart (for he gave it as a final instruction) to spread the Gospel throughout the world.
+instruction) to spread the Gospel throughout the world.
 Each of us has that commission; we must search the Scriptures and see what is the "good news" - the evangel which we preach.

 Is it that 144,000 will get to heaven and others will inhabit the new earth?